 Dr. Wood finds that both TMS and esketamine can be effective in patients with depression for whom traditional medication management and psychotherapeutic approaches have been only partially effective or altogether ineffective.
 Having safe and effective treatments like TMS or esketamine available in the office setting provides more latitude to help patients, particularly those who haven’t been able to achieve remission with medications and talk therapy.

-He joins TMS Health Solutions in the Summer of 2021.
+He joins Mindful Health Solutions in the Summer of 2021.

 Dr. Wood received his Bachelor of Science in Biology, Summa Cum Laude, from the University of Kentucky, Lexington, Kentucky.